scloud19/SECipedia/Node/fileSystem.md

 								array of the names of the files in the directory

 			fs.readFile(file[, options], callback)
+				Ex: Asynchronously reads the entire contents of a file

+				fs.readFile('/etc/passwd', function (err, data) {
+				  if (err) throw err;
+				  console.log(data);
+				});

+				In the options, if no encoding is specified, then the raw buffer id returned

 			fs.watch()
 				You can watch for changes on a given file